Axt-code/TAC-Implementation/README.md

   Set Issuer0Address to the first address from Ganache.

   Set ServiceProviderAddress to the second-to-last address from Ganache.

+### Update the constants.py file:

+  change TOTAL_ISSUERS and THRESHOLD_ISSUERS to required value.

 ### Running the Trusted Third Party (TTP)